The Administrative License Revocation (ALR) Program is not part of the

 arrest, you have

-the Texas Department of Safety (DPS) will send a let to the person to
+timeframe, the Texas Department of Safety (DPS) will send a letter to

-the address on record.
-The letter will address the date, time, and location
+the person to the address on record.
+The letter will address the date,

-of the hearing.
-Allow up to 120 days for the hearing to be schedule.
+time, and location of the hearing.
+Allow up to 120 days for the hearing

 On the other hand, if your request is made after the mandatory 15-day timeframe,

-it will be dined and you will receive a denial notice via mail.
+it will be denied and you will receive a denial notice via mail.
 It is

 imperative to schedule your hearing in a timely manner in order to have